Select Page

 EstoniaHighEuropePartner-led iRAP activity has assessed 94km of roads.
 28 people have been trained in events delivered locally, and 3 people have benefited from iRAP global/on-line training.21,813$125,115,904

-EthiopiaLowAfricaPartner-led iRAP activity has assessed 3,363km of roads and designs, including a recent assessment supported by the Bloomberg Initiative for Global Road Safety (BIGRS), influencing the safety of US$300 million of road infrastructure investment.
-376 people have benefited from iRAP global/on-line training, along with 497 people trained in events delivered locally.
-5 practitioners are iRAP accredited.2,067,645$2,240,209,181
+EthiopiaLowAfricaPartner-led iRAP activity has assessed 3,363km of roads and designs, including an assessment supported by the Bloomberg Initiative for Global Road Safety (BIGRS), influencing the safety of US$300 million of road infrastructure investment.
+383 people have benefited from iRAP global/on-line training, along with 497 people trained in events delivered locally.
+2,067,645$2,240,209,181

 FijiUpper middleAsia PacificPartner-led iRAP activity has assessed 702km of roads and designs, influencing the safety of US$784 million of road infrastructure investment.
 12 people have been trained.
 Fiji Roads Authority's US$500 million forward works programme includes Star Rating targets and has been shaped by the 2014 iRAP assessment report and subsequent Star Rating for Designs assessments supportive of Target 3 for all new roads to be 3-star or better for all road users.19,016$24,231,185